 Food poisoning is mostly caused by bacteria such as E. coli and other microorganisms such as salmonella that are regularly present in meat products like chicken and beef.

-When we cook food with the right temperatures, these micro-organisms are killed, however, improperly cooked food means that they are not killed and that is where the problem starts.
+When we cook food at the right temperatures, these micro-organisms are killed, however, improperly cooked food means that they are not killed and that is where the problem starts.

 However, contrary to what most people think, cooking food properly doesn’t just start when you put the food on the grill, it starts at the preparation.